thrackle-io/rules-engine/docs/userGuides/rules/MINIMUM-TRANSACTION.md

 1. The processor receives the ID of the minimum-transaction rule set in the token handler.
 2. The processor receives the `amount` of tokens from the handler.
-3. The processor evaluates the `amount` against the rule `minTransferAmount` and reverts if the `amount` does not exceed the rule minimum.
+3. The processor evaluates the `amount` against the rule `minTransferAmount` and reverts if the `amount` less than the rule minimum.

 ###### *see [ERC20RuleProcessorFacet](../../../src/protocol/economic/ruleProcessor/ERC20RuleProcessorFacet.sol) -> checkMinTransferPasses*